jpravetz/epdoc-logger/README.md

 immediately (if {@link LogManager#autoRun} is set.
 By default the logger uses the Console Transport and must be started manually.

-If {@link LogManager#autoRun} is not set, then a call to {@link LogManager#start} or {@link LogManager#setTransport} will begin logging.
+If {@link LogManager#autoRun} is not set, then a call to {@link LogManager#start} will begin logging.
-Messages are buffered prior to the transport being intitialized, so prior to this event no messages will be lost.
+Messages are buffered prior to the transport being initialized, so prior to this event no messages will be lost.

-Transports are configured via properties passed to {@link LogManager#setTransport} or {@link LogManager#new} and options.transport.
+Transports are configured via properties passed to {@link LogManager#setTransport}, {@link LogManager#addTransport} or {@link LogManager#new} and options.transport.
 Transport configuration properties are passed directly to the transport.
 Refer to the individual class API reference documents for more information.

+Multiple transports can be configured to be run at the same time using {@link LogManager#addTransport}.

 ### Logging to Console ###